 Chocolate gravy and biscuits are an awesome sweet treat in the morning that the whole family can enjoy.
 Serve it up as breakfast or as a dessert and watch how fast everyone licks their plates clean!

-Honestly, if I could relate it to anything I’d say it actually tastes like a warm chocolate pudding over biscuits.
-Of course I’ve also toned down the sugar a tad and made the recipe my own overtime so it could simply be myself thinking this haha.
+Honestly, if I could relate it to anything, I'd say it actually tastes like warm chocolate pudding over biscuits.
+Of course, I've also toned down the sugar a tad and made the recipe my own over time.

-It’s a super simple and easy to make recipe, and even easier when you cheat and use canned biscuits like I do!
-By the time that the warm biscuits are out of the oven, the gravy is ready!
+- Canned biscuits or homemade.
+To make this recipe even easier when you cheat and use canned biscuits like I do!
+By the time the warm biscuits are out of the oven, the gravy is ready!

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-Unlike other gravies and sauces, this one doesn’t start with the butter.
-The butter is added last in a step known as “mounting the butter.”
-It adds a nice luxurious affect, a pretty shine and depth of richness.
+Unlike other gravies and sauces, this one doesn't start with the butter.
+The butter is added last in a step known as "mounting the butter."
+It adds a nice luxurious effect, a pretty shine, and depth of richness.